 The exact defense will depend on the specific circumstances of the charge.
 Some defenses include inadequate evidence, arguing intent, proving the removal of goods was an accident, and plea bargains.
 Any charge of shoplifting is a serious matter and should not be handled alone.
 A person accused of shoplifting should hire an experienced criminal defense attorney to help get the charges reduced or dismissed.

-If you or a loved one has been arrested for shoplifting or for any other criminal offense in New Jersey, you need the help of the Rosenblum Law Firm.
+If you or a loved one has been arrested for shoplifting or for any other criminal offense in New Jersey, you need the help of Rosenblum Law.
 Our experienced criminal defense can evaluate the evidence against you and develop a solid strategy to avoid the most serious consequences.
 Email or call 888-815-3649 today for a free consultation about your case.